tpunt3/Csse374/README.md

 Milestone 6
 During this milestone, Katie and I could meet again in person which was helpful.
 We both worked very closely on the pattern detection and then we split up a little bit of the testing to make writing tests go faster.
 We continue to work very closely together on almost every commit.

+Milestone 7
+During this milestone, Katie and I worked together very closely to finish up the project.
+We worked together the entire time and feel very good about our product.

 Instructions to use our code:
 1.)
 Go to the DesignParser.java class in problem.asm
 2.)
 Change the array of strings called CLASSES to reflect which classes you'd like to generate a UML for 3.)
 In the main() method, change the parameters for generateDocuments() to the DocType you want to generate (a UML, a sequence diagram, or both), the method information for the starting method of your sequence diagram, and the call depth for your sequence diagram
 4.)
 Run DesignParser

+Insructions to use our code through the GUI:
+1.)
+Run UMLLAMA
+2.) load in an existing configuration file or create a new one 3.) click "analyze" and then "go to results".
+4.) click on check boxes on the side to generate the desired uml 5.) pet llamas
+6.) ???
+7.) profit

 Instructions to use our tests:
 For BasicGVTesting and ProjectGVTesting you must go into model.java and change "DesignParser" to "TestDesignParser" for relations to show up.
 For UnitGVTesting you need to comment out the line in the addRelation method of Model that sets inClasses to false, and uncomment the line that sets inClasses to true.